If

 When an if statement is executed, the condition is first evaluated.
 This will

 of the if statement will execute.
-If the condition is false
+If the condition is false, then the program

 skips the body and continues executing the rest of the program.